 "debug".
 This default could be omitted and that would

 force the user to define the value.
-Finally, we can use a case construction to set the
+Finally, we can use a case statement to set the

 switches depending on the scenario the user has chosen.